 Living Systems and Mindfulness: Lessons from Thich Nhat Hanh￼

 In the book “Zen and the Art of Saving the Planet,” Zen master Thich Nhat Hanh encourages this kind of mindfulness of the natural world as a means to creating a regenerative planet.
-The Buddhist monk and peace activist, who died this year at age 95, wrote that looking deeply at the environment allows us to see that the only thing we truly have the power to change is our own mind.
+The Buddhist monk and peace activist, who died this year at age 95, wrote that looking deeply at the environment allows us to see how interconnected we are to our common home.
+And mindfulness teaches us that the only thing we truly have the power to change is our own mind.

 But using our minds to create positive change requires letting go of notions that inhibit the clarity and strength we need to heal our relationships with ourselves, each other, and the environment, Thich Nhat Hanh wrote.
-During our most recent Regenerative Leadership Community discussion, I presented four notions to let go of, as described in “Zen and the Art of Saving the Planet.”
+During a recent Regenerative Leadership Community discussion, I presented four notions we must let go of to truly heal our planet and ourselves, as described in “Zen and the Art of Saving the Planet.”

 The notion of the individual self

 We are more than we think.
 There is thinking, but there is no thinker.
 We perceive we are separate, when in reality, we are all a continuation of our parents and ancestors.
 We share oxygen and DNA.
 In the framework of living systems, we acknowledge that we are interconnected within our communities and environment.
 When we look deeply, we see the self only exists in context to all that is around us.
 Thinking and acting from this deep sense of peace and freedom helps heal how we interact with other people and all living beings on Earth.

 The notion of the human being